 The International Certificate of Competence (ICC) came about via UN Resolution 40 (UNR40), which was signed at various levels by some governments.
 Only agents of countries that have signed UNR40 can issue it.
 The United States is not a signatory to UNR40, so there is no US based ICC agent.
 The ICC is exactly what it is named.
 It is mostly used around EU countries to certify that the charterer has the minimum skills necessary.
 Some countries require you to have the ICC before they will charter a yacht to you.

 How do I get an ICC?

-If you have any other questions regarding the ICC certificate, please contact us.
+If you have any other questions regarding the ICC or IPC certificate, please contact us.